 For now, Haaland is staying put at Dortmund unless a club is willing to part with a serious amount of money.
 Chelsea and Man City are both especially interested.

 Like Haaland, Jadon Sancho is coming off the back of an exceptional season in Germany and will be one of the most talked about players in the transfer window.

 In a league dominated by Haaland and Robert Lewandowski, it’s easy to forget that other great strikers exist.
-And in Andre Silva Eintracht Frankfurt have a remarkable goal scorer that most top clubs around Europe would love to sign.
+And in Andre Silva Eintracht Frankfurt had a remarkable goal scorer that most top clubs around Europe would loved to have signed.